The Story Behind the Exhibition

 “This drawing represents the Eagle taken near Kenfig in February 1816, a pair were seen in the neighborhood for some time, and traps were set for them, at length the female was caught, it remained in the trap for twenty four hours, before it was taken out, the foxes had visited the traps as usual to take what happened to be in them, but did not dare to attack the bird, the male hover’d over and remained near the spot most of the time, and remained some time after about that part of the country but could not be taken by any contrivance, it proved to be the Falco Albicilla or Erne.”

-This moment in history forms the foundation of the exhibition, connecting past and present as we explore the story of Wales’ lost sea eagle.
+Today, this moment in history forms the foundation of the exhibition, connecting past and present as we reflect on the legacy of Wales’ lost eagle and the landscapes where they once soared.

-Kenfig was the last known nest location for Sea Eagles! 👉
+Kenfig was the last known nest location for Eryr y Môr!

-The Echoes of the Eagle Art Exhibition brings together the power of art, nature, and community. 🦅✨ In collaboration with Kenfig Nature Reserve and Art of the Fairytale, 13 talented Welsh artists created 19 original masterpieces, each inspired by the return of the White-tailed Eagle to Wales.
-Every piece tells its own story — of wild coasts, ancient skies, and a species on the cusp of returning home.
+The Echoes of the Eagle Art Exhibition brings together the power of art, nature and community.
+In collaboration with Kenfig Nature Reserve and Art of the Fairytale, 13 Welsh artists created 19 original artworks, each inspired by the story and potential return of the White-tailed Eagle (Eryr y Môr) to Wales.

-Thank you to every artist, supporter, volunteer, and visitor who made this possible.
+We extend our heartfelt thanks to every artist, supporter, volunteer and visitor who made this exhibition possible.

 Take a moment to explore their imaginative work 👇🦅